ruuvi/ruuvi.gateway_esp.c/docs/gateway_configuration/gateway_configuration.md

 Here you can find a complete Ruuvi Gateway configuration guide for advanced users.

+## Configuration Access

+You can access the configuration options via either the Wi-Fi hotspot or LAN.

+### Wi-Fi Hotspot Access

+When unconfigured, Ruuvi Gateway starts a Wi-Fi hotspot automatically, **Configure Ruuvi Gateway XXXX**.
+Here, 'XXXX' represents the last 4 characters of the Gateway's Bluetooth MAC address.

+Steps to configure via hotspot:

+1. Connect to the Wi-Fi hotspot - Utilize your device like a smartphone, tablet, or computer.
+2. A captive portal will automatically open in the browser.
+3. If this doesn't happen, manually reach the portal by navigating to http://10.10.0.1.

+In case if the Gateway was already configured and you want to activate Wi-Fi hotspot, you can do it by a short press on the **CONFIGURE** button located on the bottom of the Gateway under USB port.

+If you want to completely erase the Gateway configuration and start the Wi-Fi hotspot, you can do a long press on the **CONFIGURE** button (more than 10 seconds).

+After configuration is complete, you will see the assigned Gateway IP address on the final page.

+### LAN access

+A configured and locally connected Ruuvi Gateway offers configuration access.

+Steps to configure via LAN:

+1. In the browser, enter the Gateway IP address prefixed by 'http://'.
+For instance, if the Gateway IP address is 192.168.2.101, enter http://192.168.2.101.
+2. Alternatively, use the Gateway hostname.
+The hostname format is `ruuvigatewayXXXX.local`, where 'XXXX' is the last 4 characters of the Bluetooth MAC address of the Gateway in lowercase.
+Retrieve 'XXXX' by activating the Wi-Fi hotspot and checking its name **Configure Ruuvi Gateway XXXX**.

 ## Current firmware version information

 Firmware version information can be found at the bottom of each page: